antoniovandre/antoniovandre_mathgame_bash/README.md

 The processing of the statistics can be time consuming, so you can play with the command "bash antoniovandre_mathgame ne", where only the log file will be saved, and, when not using the device, execute "bash antoniovandre_mathgame oe" to only process the statistics.

 If you have problems with sounds in the system, set to "0" the variables "SOUND" in the executable and "SOM" in "antoniovandre_echo" and "antoniovandre_echo_android".

+If you do not want to use Dropbox, set the "DROPBOX" variable to "0".

 There are many other options avaliable when editing fonts.
 _____